syncfusion-content/blazor-docs/blazor/getting-started/blazor-web-app.md

 * `Global` - Opting for this setting configures interactivity globally, applying it to the entire app.
 * `Per page/component` - The default configuration establishes interactivity individually for each page or component.

-## Install Syncfusion Blazor Accordion and Themes NuGet in the Blazor Web App
+## Install Syncfusion Blazor Navigations and Themes NuGet in the Blazor Web App

 Here's an example of how to add **Blazor Accordion** component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search and install [Syncfusion.Blazor.Navigations](https://www.nuget.org/packages/Syncfusion.Blazor.Navigations/) and [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/).
 Alternatively, you can utilize the following package manager command to achieve the same.